Log Splitter Safety

 A major part of safely operating your log splitter is knowing how it's meant to be operated.

 We know reading instructions isn't among your favorite things to do, but trial-and-error isn't the safest way to learn how to use powerful machinery.

-Settle into your most comfortable chair and read through how to use it.
+Settle into your most comfortable chair and get to know your equipment by reading the product manual.
 You'll feel much more confident when you first start it up.

 4. Make Adjustments to Save Your Back